 Deep learning makes use of layers of information processing, each gradually learning more and more complex representations of data.
-The early layers may learn about colors, the next ones learn about shapes, the following about combinations of those shapes and finally actual objects.
-Deep learning demonstrated a breakthrough in object recognition, and its invention made AI quickly advance on several fronts, including natural language understanding.
+The early layers may learn about colors, the next ones learn about shapes, the following about combinations of those shapes and, finally, actual objects.
+Deep learning demonstrated a breakthrough in object recognition and its invention quickly advanced AI on several fronts, including natural language understanding.

 Deep learning is currently the most sophisticated AI architecture we have developed.
-There are several deep learning algorithms, including convolutional neural networks, recurrent neural networks, long short-term memory networks, generative adversarial networks and deep belief networks.
+Several deep learning algorithms include convolutional neural networks, recurrent neural networks, long short-term memory networks, generative adversarial networks and deep belief networks.

 Contrary to AI, machine learning and deep learning have very clear definitions.
 What we considered AI changes over time.
-For instance, object character recognition, or OCR, used to be considered AI, but no longer is.
-However, a deep learning algorithm trained on thousands of handwritings and able to learn to convert those to text, by today's definition, would be considered AI.
+For instance, object character recognition used to be considered AI, but it no longer is.
+However, a deep learning algorithm trained on thousands of handwritings and able to learn to convert those to text would be considered AI by today's definition.

 Machine learning and deep learning power various applications, including natural language processing applications, image recognition programs and classification platforms.
 The technologies enable enterprises to augment their workforce by allowing intelligent machines to tackle mundane, repetitive tasks, while freeing up employees to focus more on creative or more high-thinking jobs.